spember/event-driven-arch-club/README.md

 We want to see if making this call Asynchronous provides better performance in the near term.
 (We need to crawl before we can run) Research mechanisms on how to execute asynchronous behaviors within Java.
 For example, [Completable Futures](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) seem promising, as do tools like [RxJava](https://github.com/ReactiveX/RxJava).

-_Basic Challenge_: Update the Admin service so that it's call to Chairfront is now done asynchronously _Advanced Challenge_: Write an Integration test to prove it.
+_Basic Challenge_: Update the Admin service so that it's call to Chairfront is now done asynchronously.

+_Advanced Challenge_: Write an Integration test to prove it.